Shin-Aska/personal-website-repository/articles/the-case-of-game-remakes-and-remasters.md

 # Why video game remasters and remakes are awesome

-##### This article contains an image comparison slider that is interactable with the  icon.
-Dragging the  icon will move the slider to the left or right direction relative to your mouse movement.

 ## Introduction

 There is a popular trend in the video game industry where old games (either a previous iteration or a stale series/franchise) are picked up once again and modernized in various ways.
 Currently, there are two approaches to the modernization of video games: